csgillespie/efficientR/main.md

 The read/write speed for a standard HDD is usually in the region of $50-120$MB/s (usually closer to $50$MB).
 For SSDs, speeds are typically over $200$MB/s.
 For top-of-the-range models this can approach $500$MB/s.
 If you're wondering, read/write speeds for RAM is around $2-20$GB/s.
 So at best SSDs are at least one order of magnitude slower than RAM, but still faster than standard HDDs.

 <div class="rmdtip">
 <p>If you are unsure what type of hard drive you have, then time how long your computer takes to reach the log-in screen.
 If it is less then five seconds, you probably have a SSD.
-There are links on the book's website detailing more precise methods for each OS.</p>
+There are links on the book’s website detailing more precise methods for each OS.</p>
 </div>

 ## Operating systems: 32-bit or 64-bit

 R comes in two versions: $32$-bit and $64$-bit.
 Your operating system also comes in two versions, $32$-bit and $64$-bit.
 Ideally you want $64$-bit versions of both R and the operating system.
 Using a $32$-bit version of either has severe limitations on the amount of RAM R can access.
 So when we suggest that you should just buy more RAM, this assumes that you are using a $64$-bit operating system, with a $64$-bit version of R.

 <div class="rmdnote">
-<p>If you are using an OS version from the last five years, it is unlikely to be <span class="math inline">32</span>-bit OS.</p>
+<p>If you are using an OS version from the last five years, it is unlikely to be <span class="math inline">\(32\)</span>-bit OS.</p>
 </div>

 A $32$-bit machine can access at most only $4$GB of RAM.
 Although some CPUs offer solutions to this limitation, if you are running a $32$-bit operating system, then R is limited to around $3$GB RAM.
 If you are running a $64$-bit operating system, but only a $32$-bit version of R, then you have access to slightly more memory (but not much).
-Modern systems should run a $64$-bit operating system, with a $64$-bit version of R.
-Your memory limit is now measured as $8$ terabytes for Windows machines and $128$TB for Unix-based OSs.
+Modern systems should run a $64$-bit operating system, with a $64$-bit version of R. Your memory limit is now measured as $8$ terabytes for Windows machines and $128$TB for Unix-based OSs.
 An easy method for determining if you are running a $64$-bit version of R is to run

 ```r
 .Machine$sizeof.pointer
 ```

 which will return $8$ if you a running a $64$-bit version of R.

 To find precise details consult the R help pages `help("Memory-limits")` and `help("Memory")`.